 Day trips from Guadalajara:

-Take a ride on the Tequila Express, a train that leaves Guadalajara in the morning and returns in the evening, with visits to the town of Tequila and tequila producing plants.
+A visit to tequila country is not to be missed.
+You can take a ride on the Tequila Express, a train that leaves Guadalajara in the morning and returns in the evening, with visits to the tequila producing area and distilleries.

 Of course there's plenty of tequila to taste and mariachi music on the journey.